jordanpapaleo/react-typescript-components/README.md

 ## Todo

+- [ ] styled-jsx or a css module port
 - [ ] how to get css variables into the project
-- [ ] styled-jsx or a css module port
+- [ ] utf characters/icons
 - [ ] GH pages for story book
 - [ ] setup apple npm stuff